abhaymise/abhaymise.github.io/resume/CV-v0.1.md

 - Trained model to detect custom themes and tag them as metadata
 - Used Image processing technique to extract dominant colors
 - Used CLIP embedding to project the query text and image into the same dimension
-- Used Reranking to refine the semantic search results
+- Used Ranking to refine the semantic search results
 - used LLMs to create the response in a natural language form

 #### Anomaly Detection System for Data Pipeline